-- the ability to apply appropriate techniques of literary criticism to the written interpretation and analysis of texts: - 2 the ability to deploy appropriate critical language in written communication; - 3 the ability to deploy appropriate critical language in oral communication; - 4 knowledge of the conventions of literary research and presentation, including citation and referencing; - 5 the ability to design and produce a substantial piece of independent research or personal writing, should the student choose to complete a dissertation in English.
+- 6 the ability to apply appropriate techniques of literary criticism to the written interpretation and analysis of texts; - 7 the ability to deploy appropriate critical language in written communication; - 8 the ability to deploy appropriate critical language in oral communication; - 9 knowledge of the conventions of literary research and presentation, including citation and referencing; - 10 the ability to design and produce a substantial piece of independent research or personal writing.

 Students receive guidance in the use of appropriate critical terminology via lectures and seminar discussion, one-to-one tutorials, and in feedback on written work.
 The English Student Handbook and individual Module Handbooks offer guidelines on the presentation of literary research.
 Seminar preparation, participation and more formal presentations offer opportunities for developing competence in oral communication.
 Writing competencies are tested in a variety of written assignments, including coursework assignments and examinations.
-Guidance on the planning and production of independent work is given through tutorial support in the dissertation module (optional on the half award) and guidelines in the appropriate module handbook.
+Guidance on the planning and production of independent work is given through tutorial support in the compulsory dissertation module and guidelines in the appropriate module handbook.

 Skills 1, 2 and 4 are assessed through a variety of written assessments, ranging from the short essay (500 words) to the extended essay (4000 words), portfolio of writing and formal test and examination.
-Skill 5 is assessed through the dissertation (optional on the half award), which includes a progress report component (worth 5% of the assessment).
+Skill 5 is assessed through the dissertation (compulsory for single honours students), which includes a progress report component (worth 5% of the assessment).
 Skill 3 is not formally assessed, but is developed through seminar participation.